enerdgumen/enerdgumen.github.io/_posts/2015-04-05-while-loops-in-a-functional-way.md

 date: 2015-03-24 20:03
 tags: java, functional

-The following code shows a technics to implement while loops taking advantage of java Streams and functional programming.
+The following code shows a technique to implement while loops taking advantage of java streams and functional programming.

 ## Do/while loops